openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/arcuateNucleusOfHypothalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Arcuate nucleus of hypothalamus' is a hypothalamic nucleus.
-It is part of the periventricular zone of hypothalamus and intermediate hypothalamic region.
+   :definition: Is a hypothalamic nucleus.
+Is part of the periventricular zone of hypothalamus and the intermediate hypothalamic region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001932) ('is_a' and 'relationship')]
    :description: The arcuate nucleus (or infundibular nucleus) is an aggregation of neurons in the mediobasal hypothalamus, adjacent to the third ventricle and the median eminence.
-The arcuate nucleus includes several important populations of neurons, including: Neuroendocrine neurons, Centrally-projecting neurons and Others.
-[WP,unvetted].
+The arcuate nucleus includes several important populations of neurons, including: Neuroendocrine neurons, Centrally-projecting neurons and Others. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001932)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100881
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001932#arcuate-nucleus-of-hypothalamus-1
    :name: arcuate nucleus of hypothalamus